GeorgiaData/salesforce/README.md

 Company Description - Becomes Brief Company Description

-Products Description -  "Products Self Reported" appears only on Account page in Salesforce. - NOT FOUND YET

-Description of Product or Service - Already in the Lead list, do we need other?
-(255 char max) "For display in exporter directory"
+Description of Product or Service - "For display in exporter directory (255 char max)"

 Keywords - Help text: "Please provide keywords separated by commas to describe your product(s) and/or service(s)."

 GA Exporter - "Are you currently exporting?"

 HS Code - "Comma separated" Text above "Please provide the 6-digit HS code for any products you currently export.
 Do not use periods or commas to separate digits."

 NAICS - "Comma separated"
 Current Export Countries (Select all that apply)